ranja-sarkar/GD/papers/readme.md

 A linearity in coefficients of (predictor) variables is the assumption of linear regression.
 Because it is X that is polynomial (squared or cubed), not the beta coefficient, the regression still qualifies as a linear model.

+A linear model assumes that the effect of each feature/predictor on the dependent variable/target is independent of other predictors in the model.

 <img width="439" alt="ee" src="https://github.com/user-attachments/assets/f6929675-01a4-4649-96a5-dda37ca6b2da" />

-A non-linear relationship between the predictor and response or target variable might exist while still preserving the linear model.
+A non-linear relationship between the predictor and response/target might exist while still preserving the linear model.

 How do you detect the relationships and conclude a linear models isn't the optimal one for your data?